mbzuai-nlp/bactrian-x/README.md

 ### Inference

-This is an example code that loads both foundation model and Bactrian LoRA weights from the Hugging Face model hub, and runs a Gradio interface for inference on a specified input.
+This is example code that loads both the foundation model and Bactrian LoRA weights from the Hugging Face model hub, and runs a Gradio interface for inference on a specified input.
 ```bash
 python generate.py \
     --load_8bit \